subsetpark/pantagruel/priv/reference.md

 programming languages, the narrative thread of increasing detail would be lost and specifications would be all preamble.

-#### Binding Forms
+### Binding Forms

-Symbols are bound into the program environment in one of two ways: either they're built-in to the language, or they're introduced with one of a few specific forms.
-A form position might bind a symbol into the program environment, into a temporary scope for evaluating a single expression, or not at all.
+Symbols are bound into the program environment in one of two ways: either they're built into the language, or they're introduced with one of a few specific forms.

-##### Procedure declarations
+#### Procedure declarations

-When a procedure is declared, the name of the procedure is introduced into program scope, as are the names of the variables the procedure takes.
+When a procedure is declared, the name of the procedure is bound into the environment, as are the names of the variables the procedure takes.

 ```
 f x:Y, x > z => a
 * *
 ```

-##### Domain aliases
+#### Domain aliases

-When a domain alias is introduced, the name of the alias is bound into program scope.
+When a domain alias is introduced, the name of the alias is bound into the environment.
 ```
 D <= X
 *